Liam1717/documentation/content/applications/sales/sales/products_prices/prices/pricing.rst

 Then, if working in a multi-company environment, select which company this pricelist should apply to in the :guilabel:`Company` field.
 If this field is left blank, the pricelist is automatically applied to all companies in the database.

+It should also be noted that, in Odoo 17 (and above), a chatter section can be found on pricelist forms, which enhances the ability to communicate about it.

 Price rules tab
 ---------------